Population: 11,866 (2017 Census)

 Arkansas City Area Chamber of Commerce (620) 442-0230

 FUN FACT: Arkalalah, the biggest festival in Ark City, started in 1928 and has been held annually during the last full weekend in October.

 Arkansas City is located at the confluence of the Arkansas and Walnut rivers on the southern-most boundary of the beautiful Flint Hills in south-central Kansas, and was the starting line for the Cherokee Strip land rush of 1893.

-The youth of Arkansas City attend state-of-the-art schools where math, science, the arts, technology and vocational skills are not only taught by top-notch instructors, but are regularly reinforced by many in the business community through chamber of commerce programming.
-Athletes compete on recently renovated facilities with up-to-date fields and courts for baseball, softball, football, tennis, track and soccer.
+The youth of Arkansas City attend state-of-the-art schools within USD 470 where math, science, the arts, technology and vocational skills are taught by top-notch Athletes compete on recently renovated facilities with up-to-date fields and courts for baseball, softball, football, tennis, track and soccer.
 The tennis and baseball/softball complexes attract statewide and regional tournaments.